Early in Biden’s presidency, GOP shows the places they’ll go

 “The cancel culture is real.
 And it’s what generated the outrage that generated a Trump presidency,” said Frank Luntz, a veteran Republican pollster.
 “I don’t know if it’s revenge, but it’s certainly to silence alternative points of view.
 And that’s a big mistake.
 That’s when people take to the streets and revolt.”

 While Biden is the frequent target, each of the issues has a confusing backstory that is often driven by individual companies making business-based decisions.
-The toymaker Hasbro, for example, decided last Thursdayto drop the “Mr.” from its Mr. Potato Head brand, leaving it gender-neutral (clarifying later that the toys themselves would still be called Mr. and Mrs. Potato Head).
+The toymaker Hasbro, for example, decided last Thursday to drop the “Mr.” from its Mr. Potato Head brand, leaving it gender-neutral (clarifying later that the toys themselves would still be called Mr. and Mrs. Potato Head).

 Last week, Disney Plus began adding a disclaimer to some episodes of “The Muppet Show” to warn that the “program includes negative depictions and/or mistreatment of people or cultures.”
 That led to conservative complaints including from Sen. Tom Cotton (R-Ark.) who called it a “total Mickey Mouse move.”